 Many mechanics recommend using electrolysis for cleaning rust on gasoline tanks.

 However, they do not always know that there are other ways too – Attach an agitator to a power drill and fill it with a baking soda water solution.
 Add vinegar or salt into warm water and then pour both solutions into another container.
 After you mix them together, you need to place this container inside the metal one.
 Then you need to turn on the drill and start scrubbing.
 After that, you can rinse and then repeat Steps 2 to 5 until you scavenge all of the rust.

 After the rust gets abated, you can apply a coat of oil or rust paint.

 This works not only for gas tanks but also for rusty bumpers and fenders.
 The chemical reaction between the salt, baking soda, and vinegar works exceptionally fine and removes the rust from your rusted gas tank.

-Prepare the Tank
+Repair and Prepare the Tank